jsdelivrbot/fullstack-microservices-1/README.md

 * Add functionality to capture site usage metrics
 * Vulcanize for a prod environment
 * Explore other transports for stager (streams, etc)
-* Fix the build warnings
+* Fix the build (npm install) warnings
 * Update node version to latest from 4.0.0

+# To Fix

+* Components should be pulled from cache on reload

 # Thoughts